 The benefit of using an icing like this is that it dries to a solid sheen, making the cookies stackable and packable- perfect for giving or displaying on a platter.
 With a soft, fluffy buttercream, there’s just no easy way to give them away so you have to eat them all yourself (which may be the plan, right??)

+Now, you have some options of where to go from here.
 You can simply spoon this icing onto your cookies and gently spread out with a spoon and be done!
-One of the easiest ways is also to just quickly spread and let it go completely off the edges like this:
+In fact, one of the easiest ways is to just quickly spread and let it go completely off the edges like this:

 While the icing is wet, you can mix colors and create all kinds of fun things.
 Try glazing in one color and then adding other colors from a piping bag with a very small, plain opening, and drag the designs with a toothpick to create gorgeous works of art.